I'm a Believer: Other covers and later uses

 An Italian cover by Caterina Caselli, "Sono bugiarda" ("I'm a liar"), was released in 1967 on her album Diamoci del tu.
 It was used in Ridley Scott's 2021 biopic House of Gucci.

 British Canterbury scene musician Robert Wyatt issued a cover version of the song as a single on the Virgin label in 1974.
 The record was produced by Pink Floyd drummer Nick Mason and reached number 29 on the UK Singles Chart.
 Wyatt performed the song on BBC's Top of the Pops in September of that year.

 American experimental rock and new wave band Tin Huey recorded a cover version that was included on the first volume of Just Can't Get Enough: New Wave Hits of the 80's.

-The song was also covered by EMF with Vic and Bob (Vic Reeves and Bob Mortimer) in 1995 and reached number three on the UK Singles Chart.
+The song was also covered by EMF with Reeves and Mortimer (Vic Reeves and Bob Mortimer) in 1995 and reached number three on the UK Singles Chart.

 In 1966, Yugoslav rock band Elipse recorded a cover for Television Belgrade show Koncert za ludi mladi svet (Concert for Crazy Young People), making a video at the Belgrade Zoo, performing in front of a cage with monkeys.
 A year later, the song appeared in the Yugoslav Black Wave film When I Am Dead and Gone directed by Živojin Pavlović.
 The song appears in the singing competition scene, performed by singer Predrag Jovanović, who would later gain prominence as a member of the German band Jane and Yugoslav band Dʼ Boys.

 The song was initially used in the home video version of the Coen brothers' 1984 film Blood Simple, but after licensing issues were settled, it was replaced in the 2001 director's cut of the film by the song used in the theatrical version, Four Tops' "It's the Same Old Song."

 American rock band Weezer performed a cover for the 2010 animated film Shrek Forever After.
 In 2018, Hot Dad performed a cover for Shrek Retold.